awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 4: Create and configure users<a name="postgresql-kerberos-setting-up.create-users"></a>

- You can create users by using the Active Directory Users and Computers tool, which is one of the Active Directory Domain Services and Active Directory Lightweight Directory Services tools\.
-In this case, *users* are individual people or entities that have access to your directory\.
+ You can create users by using the Active Directory Users and Computers tool\.
+This is one of the Active Directory Domain Services and Active Directory Lightweight Directory Services tools\.
+In this case, *users* are individual people or entities who have access to your directory\.

 To create users in an AWS Directory Service directory, you must be connected to a Windows\-based Amazon EC2 instance\.
 Also, this EC2 instance must be a member of the AWS Directory Service directory\.
 At the same time, you must be logged in as a user that has privileges to create users\.
 For more information, see [Create a user](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups_create_user.html) in the *AWS Directory Service Administration Guide*\.